petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 to the codebase instead of larger, less frequent updates, sometimes taking months or even years.

+It's important to note that despite changing frequently, the software stays working and available as it evolves.
+In CR, we then seek to keep our research project "working" or reproducible, as we evolve it in many small steps.

 ## The end of the waterfall

-This more agile way of working evolved in response to the failures of the [waterfall project management](https://en.wikipedia.org/wiki/Waterfall_model) model, which splits a project up into multiple phases or "stage gates," often owned by different people and moved through by handing off documentation.
+This more agile way of working evolved in response to the failures of the [waterfall project management](https://en.wikipedia.org/wiki/Waterfall_model) model, which splits a project up into multiple phases or "stage gates," often owned by different people or teams and moved along by handing off documentation.
-For example, design, implementation, testing, and deployment all might be siloed in different teams.
+For example, design, implementation, testing, and deployment all might be siloed in different teams and done in a linear fashion, one after the other.

 The source of inefficiency in this way of working comes from the documentation burden, which hinders